Skip to content

 Recall that docker containers are self-contained.
 So, we should ask: are the project files in the container, or on the local host?

-Project files (and VSCode) are on the local host:
+As explained in VSCode docs, project files (and VSCode) are on the local host:

 • That is why you provided -v ${PWD}:/localhost